Huxton Creepers

 The Huxton Creepers were an Australian rock band from Melbourne.
-They formed in 1984, three years after they left high school, and split in 1989.
+They formed in 1984, three years after they left secondary school, and split in 1989.
 Their notable Australian hits were "My Cherie Amour", "I Will Persuade You" and their version of Manfred Mann's "Pretty Flamingo".

 The lineup was Rob Craw (lead vocals and guitar), Paul Thomas (guitar and vocals), Matthew Eddy (bass) and Archie Law (drums).
 All four members attended Scotch College, Melbourne, completing their HSC year in 1981.
-The band has reunited on a number of occasions since their original break up, including an east coast tour in 2011, supporting The Sunnyboys in 2015 and The Models in 2016.
+The band has reunited on a number of occasions since their original break up, including an east coast tour in 2011, supporting The Sunnyboys in 2015, and The Models in 2016.

 Recording history

-Their first released recording was the track "King Of The Road" (an original, not the Roger Miller song) on the Au Go Go Records Melbourne compilation Asleep At The Wheel in 1984.
-This and their two tracks on the Triple J compilation Cooking With George brought them to the attention of Big Time Records, their label throughout their career.
-Their first album was 12 Days To Paris in 1986 and their second was So This Is Paris in 1988 (titled Keep To The Beat on the U.S. and Canadian releases).
+The first recording released by the band was the track "King Of The Road" (an original, not the Roger Miller song) on the Au Go Go Records Melbourne compilation Asleep At The Wheel, in 1984.
+That, and their two tracks on the Triple J compilation Cooking With George, brought them to the attention of Big Time Records, their label throughout their career.
+Their first album was 12 Days To Paris in 1986 and their second was So This Is Paris in 1988 (entitled Keep To The Beat on the U.S. and Canadian releases).

 After the Huxton Creepers

 Thomas went on to be a major part of the final line up of Weddings Parties Anything and later Custard.
-He has also played in local Melbourne bands such as Four Door Shitbox, Son of John and skiffle group The Rock Island Linesmen.
-He made the album Rob Knows Paul, an acoustic album of left over songs he and Craw had written for the Creepers, covers of Screaming Jay Hawkins, Johnny Thunders and NRBQ, as well as acoustic versions of This Day Is Mine and Better Days from So This Is Paris.
-He has also played with Archie Roach, Ruby Hunter and Nick Barker.
+He also played in Melbourne bands such as Four Door Shitbox and Son of John, and the skiffle group The Rock Island Linesmen.
+He made the album Rob Knows Paul, an acoustic album of left-over songs he and Craw had written for the Creepers, covers of Screaming Jay Hawkins, Johnny Thunders and NRBQ, as well as acoustic versions of This Day Is Mine and Better Days from So This Is Paris.
+He also played with Archie Roach, Ruby Hunter and Nick Barker.

-Craw works as a high school drama and media studies teacher.
-He plays in his own bands such as Rob Craw's Acoustic Dilemma and The Craw and recorded the Rob Knows Paul album with Paul Thomas.
-He has also written for and played with David Bridie and Monique Brumby.
+Craw is a high school drama and media studies teacher.
+He plays in his own bands such as Rob Craw's Acoustic Dilemma and The Craw, and recorded the Rob Knows Paul album with Paul Thomas.
+He has written for, and played with, David Bridie and Monique Brumby.
 Craw also wrote original music for the Shakespeare play A Midsummer Night's Dream for Sacred Heart College, Newtown.
-Songs included "Hail the Duke" and "The Cause of True Love never did run Smooth".
+The songs included "Hail the Duke" and "The Cause of True Love never did run Smooth".